pirl-unc/PrePostMiXCR/README.md

 this script can write out pipeline commands to run MiXCR on the cluster and post process the data.

-Erase this: Test jira tagging a commit message4.
+Erase this: Test jira tagging a commit message 5.

 ## Assembling this package
 In R: